The typical directory structure of a JBake project organizes HTML pages as

 web page’s root.
 From here users may navigate to the individual Blog posts,

-which are hosted in two level deep sub-directories /blog/<year>
+which are hosted in two level deep sub-directories /blog/<year>.
+Though,

 the Blog post in sub-directories were not deployed and navigation to such pages